meiiss4/1001xr-Bookkeeping/README.md

 4. **Audit Trail**
    - All verification evidence (anonymized where required) is permanently stored in https://github.com/meiiss4/1001xr-Bookkeeping
-   - Complete trail available to Governance within 7*24 hours of request
+   - Complete trail available to Governance within 72 h  hours of request

 ## Description of Data Diligence